grafana/worldmap-panel/README.md

 - InfluxDB
 - OpenTSDB
 - Prometheus
+- MySQL
+- Postgres
+- MSSQL
 - Elasticsearch

-Included location data:
+The following location files are included in the plugin:

 - Countries (2 letter codes)
 - Countries (3 letter codes)
 - US states

+Alternatively, you can provide your own location lists by using:

+- A JSON endpoint that returns a list of locations
+- A JSONP endpoint that returns a list of locations

-This works by matching country codes (like US or GB or FR) or US state codes (TX or NY) to a node or a wildcard in a metric namespace.
-If there is a match in the list of countries or states then a circle will be drawn at the location.
+This works by matching country codes (like US or GB or FR) or US state codes (TX or NY) to a metric name.
+If a metric name matches a country in the list of countries then a circle will be drawn at that location.

 If you want to match to other data than countries or states, then you will have to provide custom location data.
 The current way to do that is via a JSON endpoint that returns a json file with location data (See Map Data Options)

 The size of the circle depends on the value of the matched metric.
 Circle size is relative e.g. if you have 3 countries with values 1, 2 and 3 or 100, 200 and 300 then you will get one small circle, one medium circle and one large circle.

-#### Query Examples
+### Time Series - Graphite and InfluxDB

+Here are some examples of Time Series Queries

-#### Graphite Query for Countries
+#### Graphite Query

 Use the aliasByNode function to point to the field containing the country code.
 See the image below for an example of a graphite query.

 ![Graphite Query for Countries](https://raw.githubusercontent.com/grafana/worldmap-panel/master/src/images/worldmap-timeseries-query.png)

+Example dashboard for Worldmap with Graphite queries on [the Grafana play site](http://localhost:3000/d/000000003/worldmap-panels?panelId=8&fullscreen&edit&orgId=1).

-#### Influx Query for Countries
+#### InfluxDB Query

 The Group By clause should be the country code and an alias is needed too.
 The alias should be in the form `$tag_<field name>`.